Margaret Sambiria: Later life

 Margaret retired as regent in 1264, when her son was declared an adult, and she officially settled with her own court in her personal residence Nykøbing Slot on Falster.
 She continued to play a role in Danish politics and kept an interest and certain influence over Danish state affairs.

 In 1266, her son the king granted her the rulership of Danish Estonia, and made her ruling countess of the province for life.
 She actively settled the affairs of Estonia from her residence in Denmark until her death.

 In 1270 she founded and donated money to the Abbey of the Holy Cross in Rostock.

 She died in December 1282 and was buried in the church of the Cistercian Doberan Abbey on the Baltic Sea coast of Germany.

 Children

-Margaret and Christopher had three children:
+Margaret and Christopher had at least three children: